Back to articles

 • Register for Exams: Sign up by March 2025 via College Board.

-• Practice Online: Use AP Classroom or Varsity Tutors for prep.
+• Practice Online: Use AP Classroom or a tutoring service.

 Action Plan to Save with AP Exams